polforeman/factory-optimizer/readme.md

 - **NSGA-II Algorithm**: Utilizes the Non-dominated Sorting Genetic Algorithm II (NSGA-II) for multi-objective optimization.
 - **Visualization**: Generates plots to visualize the optimized arrangements.
 - **Configurable**: Easily configurable through a JSON configuration file.

+## Geometry

+- Avoid shapely intersects(), instead:
+  - First check if distance from point to point is larger than both rectangle diagonals added -> assured non-intersection
+  - If smaller, use AABB calculation for intersection
+- Avoid creating path lines and then measuring them, instead:
+  - Use shapely distance() for optimisation
+  - Create lines only after optimization with shapely shortest_line()

 ## Results